 - An excellent book for meditation called Praying While You Work: Devotions for Use of Martha Rather Than Mary by Dom Hubert Van Zeller.
-The book has been reprinted by Sophia Institute Press under the name: Holiness for Housewives: And Other Working Women
+The book has been reprinted by Sophia Institute Press under the name: Holiness for Housewives: And Other Working Women.

-- Read St. Martha, Disciple of the Lord at the Vatican website
+- Read St. Martha, Disciple of the Lord at the Vatican website.

-- Visit My Catholic Life and Saints, Feast, Family for more information
+- Visit My Catholic Life and Saints, Feast, Family for more information.

 Sts.
-Simplicius, Faustinus and Beatrice
+Simplicius, Faustinus, Beatrice and Rufus

 The two brothers were cruelly tormented, and at length beheaded at Rome in the persecution of Diocletian, in the year 303.
 Their sister Beatrice took up their bodies out of the Tiber and gave them burial.
 She concealed herself for seven months in the house of a virtuous widow called Lucina, with whom she spent her time, night and day in fervent prayer, and in the exercise of other good works.
 She was discovered and impeached by a pagan kinsman, who designed to possess himself of her estate, which was contiguous to his own; she resolutely protested to the judge that she would never adore gods of wood and stone, and was strangled by his order in prison the following night.
 Lucina buried her body near her brothers on the side of the highway to Porto, in the cemetery called Ad Ursum Pileatum.
 Pope Leo translated their relics into a church which he built to their honor in the city, they now lie in that of St. Mary Major.

-- Read more about these saints at New Advent
+- Read more about these saints:

 - St. Beatrice is one of the 140 Saints of the Colonnade at St. Peter's Basilica.
-Read about her statue here
+Read about her statue here.

-- Read about and view the fresco of St. Faustinus in the Cappellina dei Corpi Santi in the the Cappella Nuova here
+- Read about and view the fresco of St. Faustinus in the Cappellina dei Corpi Santi in the the Cappella Nuova here.